bitwiseworks/python-os2/Doc/tutorial/stdlib.rst

 Python has a "batteries included" philosophy.
 This is best seen through the sophisticated and robust capabilities of its larger packages.
 For example:

-* The :mod:`xmlrpclib` and :mod:`SimpleXMLRPCServer` modules make implementing
+* The :mod:`xmlrpc.client` and :mod:`xmlrpc.server` modules make implementing
   remote procedure calls into an almost trivial task.
 Despite the modules names, no direct knowledge or handling of XML is needed.

-* The :mod:`email` package is a library for managing email messages, including MIME and other RFC 2822-based message documents.
+* The :mod:`email` package is a library for managing email messages, including MIME and other :rfc:`2822`-based message documents.
 Unlike :mod:`smtplib` and :mod:`poplib` which actually send and receive messages, the email package has a complete toolset for building or decoding complex message structures (including attachments) and for implementing internet encoding and header protocols.

-* The :mod:`xml.dom` and :mod:`xml.sax` packages provide robust support for parsing this popular data interchange format.
-Likewise, the :mod:`csv` module supports direct reads and writes in a common database format.
+* The :mod:`json` package provides robust support for parsing this popular data interchange format.
+The :mod:`csv` module supports direct reading and writing of files in Comma-Separated Value format, commonly supported by databases and spreadsheets.
+XML processing is supported by the :mod:`xml.etree.ElementTree`, :mod:`xml.dom` and :mod:`xml.sax` packages.
 Together, these modules and packages greatly simplify data interchange between Python applications and other tools.

+* The :mod:`sqlite3` module is a wrapper for the SQLite database library, providing a persistent database that can be updated and accessed using slightly nonstandard SQL syntax.

 * Internationalization is supported by a number of modules including :mod:`gettext`, :mod:`locale`, and the :mod:`codecs` package.